farrandi/dsci_563/lecture7_563.md

 - Also referred to as the **$Y$ matrix**
 - Not actually used in real life because it will be very large (also sparse)
-- It will store users in rows and items in columns and the values will be the ratings
 - Train and validation will have same number of rows (users) and columns (items)
   - $N$ users and $M$ items
   - $Y_{ij}$ is the rating of user $i$ for item $j$